k-vyn/framer-ios-kit/README.md

 	<b>width:100</b>
 ios.layout()
 </pre>

 <div id='layout' />
 ####Understanding ios.layout()
 This function only need to be called once for all constraints.
 It'll cycle through all the layers in order of creation, and it'll fulfill all constraints.

 #####When to call it
 You'll need to call it before any x/y positions are referenced.
-If you have a function that's based off another layer.
-You'll need to call ios.layout before that positioning is stored otherwise it'll be wrong or 0.
+If you have a function that's based off another layer, you'll need to call ios.layout before that positioning is stored otherwise it'll be wrong or 0.
 Once you call ios.layout(), it'll set the position to the accurate position. <br><br>

 #####Mixing up the queue
 ios.layout will accept layers in the parathesis.
 This will layout **only** that layer and ignore all other constraints.
-This is to be used if a layer created after others needs to be layed out before others.<br>
+This is to be used if a layer created after others needs to be laid out before others.<br>

 `ios.layout(boxB)`
 This will only layout boxB and not boxA.